Skip to content

 Volumes

-The container uses a named Docker volume for persistent data:
+The container uses Docker volumes and bind-mounts for persistent data:

 playwright_browsers /opt/playwright-browsers Pre-installed Chromium for web automation